lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 Add a Google Document XBlock in OLX
 *******************************************

-To add a Google document XBlock in OLX, you create the ``google-document`` element, either embedded in the ``vertical`` element, or in its own file that is referenced within the vertical.
+To add a Google document XBlock in OLX, you create the ``google- document``element.
+You can embed the ``google-document`` element in the ``vertical`` element, or you can create the ``google-document`` element as a stand-alone file that you reference in the vertical.

 For more information, see :ref:`The Courseware Structure`.

 For example: